 Tribe Hot Dogs Social Media Strategy Proves ROI of Mascots

 The Tribe Hot Dogs attend a variety of different events, from birthdays to community events to weddings and everything in between.
 Since the rise of social media, Instagram specifically, the tribe hot dogs have grown their online presence, proving a steep ROI for the Cleveland Indians and growing their event appearance presence by almost 400% between 2018 & 2019.
 Currently, the Tribe Hot Dogs attend roughly 125 events and that number is growing rapidly!

 The Indians strive to make their social media accounts an interactive platform for fans, so they try to like, repost, or reply to fans’ comments.
 Doing this makes fans feel like they are a part of the conversation.
 The Tribe Hot Dogs’ Instagram page is very active as they try to post every day.
 To keep the content relevant, the Indians Social Media team incorporates social media trends by switching the lingo to be on-brand with the Indians or Tribe Hot Dogs.
 Social media is a key tool for the Indians and helps keep fans excited about the team and the Hot Dogs year-round.

 Racing Mascots Turned Wedding Crashers

 The Tribe Hot Dogs attend many different events, but weddings are a popular request.
 To date, the Indians’ mascots have attended over 60 weddings.
 Normally the Hot Dogs crash the wedding during the reception portion when all formalities are finished, but a recent request asked for the Hot Dogs to run in during the vows.
 Being invited to weddings is always humbling for the Indians, and they love that fans want to include them in their special day.

-Find a performer who likes being in costume—they will make the character come to life a lot better.
+Make sure your performer likes being in costume- performers who enjoy doing it will make the character come to life a lot better.